OmeirK/E-FTMap-Combined-Benchmark-Set/README.md

 The Ichihara Set is marked by folders named ichihara_XX, where XX is the case ID number from the original publication

-The Ichihara Set was compiled by:
+For the Ichihara Set, please cite:

 Osamu Ichihara, Yuzo Shimada, and Daisuke Yoshidome ChemMedChem 2014 9 (12), 2708-2717